 The audience is there, so make yourself known.
-A majority of job seekers use Twitter in their search, but many think companies are ineffective at using the platform for recruiting.Whether a company uses its primary Twitter handle or creates one specifically for recruiting, it should clearly state on its profile what type of company it is, the jobs that are available and the kind of people it’s looking to hire.Having individual recruiters grow their Twitter followings can also give social media recruiting the “social” aspect job seekers crave.
+A majority of job seekers use Twitter in their search, but many think companies are ineffective at using the platform for recruiting.Whether you use a primary Twitter handle or create one specifically for recruiting, it should clearly state on your profile what type of company you are, the jobs that are available and the kind of people you’re looking to hire.Having individual recruiters grow their Twitter followings can also give social media recruiting the “social” aspect job seekers crave.

 Treat Twitter as a platform for content marketing, not job distribution.
-Recruiters should not expect to receive applications immediately upon posting job listings.
+Don’t expect to receive applications immediately upon posting job listings.
 As Fortune 500 companies show, mixing in interesting content about recruiting events, employee stories and job perks along with job listings will keep followers tuned in so they apply when the fit is right.Using hashtags is an easy way to grow, focus and engage an audience.

 Use software to manage Twitter and track its effectiveness.
 As Milton admits, the value of Twitter in recruiting is “hard to measure.”
 Luckily, many ATS platforms include Twitter integration, and can track anyone who applies through a tweeted job listing.
-Companies can also use a social media management platform to better manage interactions and do proactive outreach.
+You can also use a social media management platform to better manage interactions and do proactive outreach.

 By following these best practices, companies can turn their Twitter accounts from ancillary job boards into a crucial platform in engaging today’s talent.

-Respondent Demographics by Gender
+Survey Respondents, by Gender

-Respondent Demographics by Age
+Survey Respondents, by Age